sourceallies/event-source-blog/blog/blog.md

 A system that allows users to modify data without a prescribed process (i.e. modifying a user profile) doesn't need event sourcing and there would typically only be one type of event "update X".

-State is mutated eventually and not directly.
+Another characteristic is that state is mutated *eventually* and not directly.
 It is possible for clients to submit a command and then query up the state of an entity and not see the command applied yet because it is still being processed.
 It is also possible for a command to be submitted successfully but then be rejected by the command handler because the state of the entity changed while the command was in flight.
 Clients would need the ability to check on the status of a command or be notified when a command is rejected.
-Mitigating these shortcomings can result in additional complexity for both the server and clients.
+Mitigating these shortcomings can result in additional complexity for both the server and clients if visability into these scenerios is needed.

+In this blog we hope to give teams another architectural tool, along with an [example implementation](https://github.com/sourceallies/event-source-blog)
+When appropriate, it can help make some of the most complicated applications in the enterprise easier to maintain, change, and reason about.